0m0D1NGR0NALD/Music-Artist-Classifier-Using-Convolutional-Neural-Network-CNN-/README.md

 2. Extract features and train the model using : features.py
 3. Visualize training curves using : visualize_training_curves.py
 4. Evaluate and carry out inference using : model_evaluation.py and inference.py
+## Preprocessing and Feature Extraction
+The preprocessing and feature extraction steps were applied to the dataset as follows :
+1. Load the audio files using the Librosa library.
+2. Convert the audio files to the Mel-frequency cepstral coefficients (MFCCs) representation
 ## About Inference data
 The uploaded samples include songs like :
 * Badilisha.mp3 by Chameleon